Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

-6. t is a ventilated warm helmet
+6. It is a ventilated, warm helmet

 Toddler SKI Helmet